ministryofjustice/security-guidance/docs/secure-data-transfer-guide.md

 If the MoJ is the controller of the data being transferred, the security storage requirements at the destination **SHALL** be considered to ensure that they comply fully with the relevant regulation, such as PCI DSS or GDPR.

-If it's not clear who the data controller is, ask the [Data Privacy Team](mailto:privacy@justice.gov.uk) for help.
+If it's not clear who the data controller is, ask the [Data Protection Team](mailto:DataProtection@justice.gov.uk) for help.

 When dealing with third parties, consider whether any data sharing agreements or contracts are in place that apply to the transfer of that data.
 Check whether there are any stipulations in place regarding the method of transfer that can or should be used.